 Posted on December 8, 2010 by Laura Fuller

-This began early on in his career with a happy hour once or twice a week and it slowly progressed to where he was celebrating his own happy hour, alone, every evening and it would generally last for well over several hours in duration.
-At first, he was able to hide such behavior quite well, but his wife began to be concerned when he began to pass out in his recreational room on a regular basis, rather than in their mutual bedroom.
-He began to receive concern from his physician over his general health and he seemed to experience greater anxiety and agitation through the course of his day.
+This began early in his career with happy hour once or twice a week, and it slowly progressed until he was celebrating his own happy hour, alone, every evening.
+Generally, it would last for several hours.
+At first, he was able to hide it well, but his wife became concerned when she regularly discovered him passed out in their family room after the rest of the family went to bed.
+His general physician became concerned over his general health.
+And his colleagues noticed greater anxiety and agitation throughout the work day.